MorrisMA/M65C02A/README.md

         MVB sm,dm           ; Block Move, MSB of parameter byte is 0 MVS sm,dm           ; Single Move, MSB of parameter byte is 1

 The accumulator is used as the count register.
-The ZC flags in P are set by this instruction so that the MVS mode can be used with a conditional branch to test if the transfer is complete or not.
+The Z and C flags in P are set by this instruction so that the MVS mode can be used with a conditional branch to test if the transfer is complete or not.

 The X and Y registers function as the source and destination pointers, respectively.
 The sm and dm fields are the source and destination pointer modes.
 These fields are defined as: I (increment), D (decrement), or H (hold).
-The source mode is encoded in the bits [1:0] and the destination mode is encoded in bits [5:4] of the parameter byte.
+The source mode is encoded in the bits [1:0] and the destination mode is encoded in bits [3:2] of the parameter byte.
 The encodings are 3 - I, 2 - D, and 0 - Hold (unchanged).